AgkTF/screenEntertainmentGuide/to-do.md

 ☐ see more button of more like this section

+☐ Make the roles into a subtle table

 ☐ Movie ratings as icons

-☐ Make the roles into a subtle table
+☐ Shadow and size of posters off-center